eggdroid/eggseed3/README.md

 seed, that can be used to recover the seed at all times.

 All of these are then represented in a paper wallet that can be printed off for easy safe-keeping.
+Now also supports bulk seed generating, providing 12 paper wallets in one go.

 The mnemonic words are those in the standard BIP32 list.